nhsuk/alphahealth/type-2-diabetes/health-problems.md

 Diabetes UK has advice on [how to check your feet](https://www.diabetes.org.uk/Guide-to-diabetes/Complications/Feet/)

-Your feet should also be checked every year by a foot specialist (podiatrist) or at your annual diabetes review.
+Your feet should also be checked every year.
+This can be at your annual diabetes review or by a foot specialist (podiatrist).

 Sores or infections that aren’t treated early can lead to gangrene.
 More than 135 amputations are carried out every week in the UK due to diabetes.